do-community/cloud_haiku/_haikus/la_vie.md

+---
+layout: Haiku
+title:  La Vie
+author: Jana
+---

-La vie parisienne
+La vie parisienne<br>
-the new twenties are grey
+The new twenties are grey<br>
-what a waste
+What a waste<br>

--me